JulianZhang/sparkle/posts/hello-sparkle.md

 all for each such pattern, so that applications writers don't have to do so themselves from scratch every time.
 Today we're introducing an early release of Sparkle.
+The motto: implement a robust and scalable
+>? s/release/tech preview/
-The motto: implement a robust and scalable distributed computing middleware for Haskell, by reusing Spark.
+distributed computing middleware for Haskell, by reusing Spark.

+>?
+Before discussing 'why spark' I need to know what it is.
+Am I supposed to know that already?
 Why Spark?
 We could as well have built a complete platform starting from the likes of Cloud Haskell, which we maintain.
 And distributed computing engines is increasingly becoming a crowded space.
 We started